adapter-hub/website/posts/2021/adapters-for-bart-and-gpt2.md

 |   MNLI  | 85.7 | 85.9 | 85.9 |
 |   QQP   | 89.3 | 88.4 | 88.6 |

-The fully-finetuned model is trained for 3 epochs with a learningrate of 4e-5.
-The adapters are trained with early stopping for a maximum of 15 epochs with a learningrate of 1e-4.
+The fully-finetuned model is trained for 3 epochs with a learning rate of 4e-5.
+The adapters are trained with early stopping for a maximum of 15 epochs with a learning rate of 1e-4.

 The results of the adapters are comparable to those of the fully finetuned model.
 On some tasks like the SST-2 tasks, the adapters achieve a higher score than the fully finetuned model for GPT-2 and BART.
 This matches the results of other models with adapters.
 In general, adapters can be used instead of fully finetuning the model without decreasing results.